Knafeh is a Middle Eastern dessert with a shredded filo dough crust, a sweet cheese filling, topped with a rose water flavored simple syrup.

 We have used raw pistachio kernels, while they are ok, we much prefer roasted pistachio kernels.
 Just use whichever one you can find.

-The syrup could have been added before the pistachios, but I think that the pistachios act as sort of a dam and keeps the syrup on the top of the knafeh longer and allows more of it to seep into the top.
+The syrup should be added before the pistachios.
+But the pistachios can act as sort of a dam and keeps the syrup on the top of the knafeh longer and allows more of it to seep into the top.

 Admittedly, it is not very attractive if you pour the syrup right on top of the ground pistachios.